Guidelines and work culture when working on your thesis

 - every meeting will have an agenda and meeting report that you will take care of

-- at the end of every meeting we decide what are the goals for the upcoming week
+- at the end of every meeting we decide what are the goals for the upcoming period

 What I can help you with